Monmouth Photographic Club

 The aims of the Monmouth Photographic Club are to help members improve both the quality of and their enjoyment of photography.
 Hopefully club meetings will inspire you, help you to learn, and above all be fun!

-We are open to people of all levels of experience and expertise, total beginners are welcome.
+We are open to people of all levels of experience and expertise, total beginners are very welcome.

 The camera you use is irrelevant.
-It doesn’t matter if you have the best quality camera that money can buy and produce fine quality 16” x 12” prints, or you use a simple point and shoot camera and just want to take pictures of your holidays or children/grandchildren.
+It doesn’t matter if you have the best quality camera that money can buy, a simple point and shoot camera, or your phone camera.
+You may be an avid photographer taking photographs at every opportunity or you might just want to take occasional photographs of days out, holidays, or your family.

 We do this through a series of meetings from September to May which can broadly be split into four categories as follows:-